 Download our MPAA (money purchase annual allowance) factsheet here for more information.

 Since the 6th April 2016 the amount you can pay into your pension may be tapered according to your income.
-Anyone earning over £150,000 could be affected.
+Anyone with 'adjusted income' over £150,000 could be affected.
 Their allowance will reduce by £1 for every £2 that exceeds £150,000.
-Those with 'adjusted income' of more than £210,000 could see their allowance reduced to £10,000.
+Those with 'adjusted income' of more than £210,000 could see their allowance reduced to a minimum of £10,000.

-Anyone earning less than £150,000 a year should not be affected by the tapered annual allowance, though it’s important to remember that income in this context includes not just your earnings, but any returns from investments you hold outside of tax wrappers and, critically, the value of any pension contributions made by your employer.
+Anyone with 'adjusted income' of less than £150,000 a year should not be affected by the tapered annual allowance.
+However, it’s important to remember that income in this context includes not just your earnings, but any returns from investments you hold outside of tax wrappers and, critically, the value of any pension contributions made by your employer.

 Did you know that you might be able to contribute up to £160,000 to your pension this tax year (until 5th April 2018) whilst benefiting from tax relief?
 You can do this by carrying forward unused allowances from the previous 3 tax years.

 Remember you must have been a member of a UK registered pension scheme in the relevant tax year from which you wish to carry forward from and have earnings at least equivalent to the contribution you wish to make in order to receive full tax relief.

 If you think the combined value of your pensions could exceed the lifetime allowance by the time you retire, then you might find our ‘Will your pension be hit by the lifetime allowance?’ guide useful.

 Please remember, the value of investments can go down as well as up so you may not get back the amount you originally invest.
 You cannot normally access money invested in a SIPP until the age of 55.
 The eligibility to invest in a pension depends on individual circumstances and all tax rules may change in the future.
 Fidelity Personal Investing only gives information about products and services and does not provide investment advice based on individual circumstances.
 If you are unsure of the suitability of an investment you should speak to an authorised financial adviser.
 You will not be able to withdraw money from a pension until you are 55.